Home | Biology | 10 Examples of Invertebrates

 August 6, 2023

-Invertebrates are animal that do not have vertebral column or backbone.
-They are found in every ecosystem.
+Invertebrates are animals that do not have a vertebral column or backbone.
+They are found in every ecosystem and represent an incredibly diverse group of species.
+From insects to jellyfish, invertebrates showcase the vast range of adaptations and habitats in the animal kingdom.

 Also Read About Locomotion Methods in Terrestrial Invertebrates

-Here are 9 Examples of invertebrates, their habitat, and why they are considered invertebrates:
+Here are 10 Examples of invertebrate groups, their habitat, and why they are considered invertebrates:

 1. Insects